bafyle/Facepage/README.md

     * Unfriend
 - [x] Redesign the chat app using websocket (The project now uses ASGI/Channels)
 - [x] Test the new redesigned chat
-- [ ] Change the backend of the web sockets from InMemoryChannelLayer to anything that can be deployed with
+- [ ] Change the backend of the WebSocket from InMemoryChannelLayer to redis
 - [ ] Implement some functionalities using AJAX:
   * [x] Like a post
   * [ ] Comment